The Crew

 Each crew member is clothed in fire retardant clothing and flights suits and wear appropriate safety boots chosen for the changing terrain.
 All crew have their own helmets, personal locator beacons, life vests, noise cancelling helmets and raincoats.
 Pilots and crew are required to wear night vision goggle to aid them to fly at night without relying on moonlight increasing helicopter safety and callouts.
 The cost of this equipment per pilot and crew person is approximately $30,000.

-Medical equipment used by our Critical Care Paramedics include a defibrillator, ventilator, suction unit, video laryngoscope and while winching utilise stretchers, winch nappy and a cinch collar.
+Medical equipment used by our Critical Care Paramedics include a defibrillator, ventilator, suction unit, video laryngoscope, ultrasound and while winching utilise stretchers, winch nappy and a cinch collar.

 Prue Young